invisibleXML/ixml/proposals/pragma_req.md

 ----

 ## Notes on terms
 ***Annotate*** - a pragma annotates some construct in an iXML grammar, which means that the construct provides the scope for the pragma’s effect.

 ***Attach*** - In an iXML grammar, a pragma is always "attached" to some syntactic construct  (which may be the grammar as a whole).
-A pragma annotates the construct to which it is attached.

 ***Recognize*** - a processor “recognizes” a pragma when it identifies the pragma name as the trigger for a behaviour, the details of which are defined by the implementation.